argonne-lcf/ai-testbed-userdocs/docs/habana/Getting-Started.md

 ALCFUserID@sambanova.alcf.anl.govs password: < MobilPass+ code >
 ```

-Note: Use the ssh "-v" option inorder to debug any ssh problems.
+Note: Use the ssh "-v" option in order to debug any ssh problems.

 ### Login to SambaNova Node